bkager/Tiny-node-cookbook/informational-node-vs-browser.md

 Actually, the browser is providing a whole object called `console`, which you can see documented on MDN [here](https://developer.mozilla.org/en-US/docs/Web/API/console).
 Take a look at this docs page.
 Note that it lists the console as a Web API.
 APIs in general ("application programming interfaces") are code that applications expose to other developers as an interface where outside code can interact with the application's code.
 The web APIs listed on MDN are specifically interfaces that browsers provide for JavaScript code running in them to use.
 They make available features, like the console, that extend the toolkit that JavaScript in the browser can use.
 When you type `let myName = "Bob"` in the browser console window you're writing JavaScript code that depends on the core specifications of the language, and you're relying on the JavaScript engine built into the brower to interpret that code.
 When you type `console.log(myName)` you're using a feature built into the browser to print your JavaScript variable.

 The Console API includes an object called `console`.
-We could also call this object an "interface"--an interface is just an object containing methods and properties that are being made available for developers to use.
-The console is a "global" object, meaning that any time you're running code in the browser, it's available--you don't have to do anything special to make it available to you.
+We could also call this object an "interface"--an interface is just an object containing methods and properties that are being made available for developers to use.[^1] The console is a "global" object, meaning that any time you're running code in the browser, it's available--you don't have to do anything special to make it available to you.
 You can just call `console.log()` to invoke the `.log()` method that the `console` object contains.

 The `console` object contains more than just the `.log()` method.
 Look at its docs page on MDN to see what else is in there.
 You can even, recursively, log the console object--go to the browser console in the brower dev tools again and type `console.log(console)`.
 It will print out info about the console object itself, including all the methods you can see on the MDN page you just looked at.